 More to Medical School

-What will it be like to spend 20 months studying medicine at Saba University School of Medicine?
-Probably similar to what it will be like studying medicine anywhere else.
+What will it be like to spend 20 months studying medicine at Saba University School of Medicine (Saba)?
+Probably similar to what it will be like studying medicine anywhere else, but with some unique aspects that come from living on a peaceful and safe Caribbean island!

 On campus, students must meet attendance requirements and are encouraged to get together regularly with their professors outside of class.
 Saba faculty typically maintain an “open door” policy for impromptu student consultation and they provide contact information so they can be reached whenever they’re off campus.

-Of course, as at any school, there is a life outside the classroom.
+Of course, there are also enriching activities and experiences to be had outside the classroom.
 At Saba, there is a wide array of student organizations as well as an active Student Government Association.
-Many students get involved in local programs focused on enhancing the health of the Saba community.
+Many students also get involved in local programs focused on enhancing the health and well-being of the island community.

 Life on Saba

 Located just 28 miles (15 minutes by air) from St. Maarten, the island nation of Saba is small, quiet and extremely safe with something for everyone to enjoy: from quaint villages and mountain hiking trails to pristine scuba diving and well-regarded inns and restaurants.
-In short, Saba is a perfect place to study hard and, when time allows, enjoy the best of what the Caribbean has to offer.
-Discover more about Saba Island on the official Saba Tourism website.
+In short, Saba is a perfect place to immerse yourself in your medical education and, when time allows, enjoy the best of what the Caribbean has to offer.
+Discover more about the island of Saba on the official Saba Tourism website.

 Accommodations

 Housing options at Saba include dormitories and a wide range of homes and apartments throughout the island.
-First-semester students should plan to live in dormitories, but second through fifth semester students live-off campus.
+First-semester students should plan to live in dormitories, but second-through-fifth semester students generally live off-campus.

 Housing Coordinator